-Duke University Health System (DUHS) offers interest‐free payment plans of up to six years in length, depending upon the combined total you owe to all Duke Health entities.
-The table below shows the maximum amount of time you can take to pay based on your total outstanding balance.
+Duke University Health System (DUHS) offers interest‐free payment plans of up to six years, depending on the amount you owe to all Duke Health entities.
+The table below shows the maximum amount of time you can take to pay based on your outstanding balance.

 Patient Balance (All Duke Health Entities)